 One of the scams reported often to us is government grant scams.
 These scammers are pretending to be from a trusted and legitimate organisation to make their scam seem more genuine.
+If you have been targeted by a grant scam, you can report it by completing an online report form or by emailing [email protected]

 Government grant scams are simple in nature.
 Scammers will call people at random claiming to be from the New Zealand government.
 They will say they’re from a department such as the “New Zealand Government Grant Department”.
 Some scammers claim to be calling on behalf of a government figure, or political party and may give a fake employee ID number.
 A common claim is that the target has been chosen to receive a grant as a reward e.g. for being good citizens, for having no criminal convictions or for voting for a certain political party.